Top Dawg Entertainment: Philanthropy

 TDE has held their annual Christmas concert and toy drive in Nickerson Gardens since 2014.
 The concerts featured performances by the roster, and included guest appearances from Rihanna, E-40, and Chris Brown.
 In February 2018, the label and Interscope Records purchased five screenings of Black Panther in three theaters to allow 1,000 children from three Watts public housing complexes to view the film for free.
 In the midst of the COVID-19 pandemic, Tiffith paid the rent of over 300 families in Los Angeles' public housing developments.

 Sports

 TDE established a sports division agency in January 2018, led by agent Faddie Mikhail.
 American football player Derrius Guice became the first athlete to sign with the agency.

 TDE Films

 On November 8, 2016, TDE announced the creation of their film production company TDE Films, and began looking for writers, producers, and directors.
 For their work on Lamar's "Alright" and "Humble", the division has won the Grammy Award for Best Music Video twice.

+On March 11, 2025, Deadline Hollywood reported that TDE Films would produce along with Rob Friedman, the upcoming 20th Century Studios acquired action horror film The Zone, directed by Dallas Johnson, from an original script by David Hayter.